Domains

 How do domain names relate to trade marks?

 Domain names and trade marks are separate rights, but they often overlap.
-A trade mark registration proves legal ownership of a brand name by an aggrieved party in a domain name dispute and is the pillar upon which the dispute is built.
+A trade mark registration proves legal ownership of a brand name by an aggrieved party in a domain name dispute and is one of the pillars upon which a domain name complaint is built.

 Do I have the right to register the same domain as my company name?

 No. Domains are registered on a first-come, first-served basis.
 You must actively secure the versions of your name you want to protect.
 It is best to do this as soon as possible and at the same time as you register your company name.
-Since domain names are so cheap to acquire, it does not really matter if you end up never using the domain.
+Since domain names are so cheap to acquire it does not really matter if you ultimately never use the domain name.

 What is the Nominet Dispute Resolution Service?